-servable environment, a separating equilibrium is guaranteed to exist for all values of $q, \delta$ , and n.
-But as in the observable environment, a pooling equilibrium also exists for every prior probability q as long as $\delta$ and n are sufficiently large.
+The informational environment of the winner-only observable bids leads to qualitative characteristics of the equilibria between the unobservable and the observable environment.
+As in the unobservable environment, a separating equilibrium is guaranteed to exist for all values of q, δ , and n.
+But as in the observable environment, a pooling equilibrium also exists for every prior probability qas long as δ and n are sufficiently large.

 To conclude, the revenue comparison between observable bids and winner-only observable bids is not clear-cut, shrouded in part by the multiplicity of equilibria.
 There is a sense in which winner-only observable auctions make bidders more aggressive.
-To wit, the threshold above which pooling exists is higher $(q^w > \bar{q}^o)$ , and a separating equilibrium always exists, unlike in the observable case.
+To wit, the threshold above which pooling exists is higher $(q^w > \bar{q}^o)$, and a separating equilibrium always exists, unlike in the observable case.
 In addition, the comparison is unambiguous when information is one-sided.
 But this is precisely what mitigates aggressive bidding in the winner-only observable case: true, bidding aggressively and failing to win does not lead to costly information revelation in that case, but if revelation does occur, more aggressive bidding in the one-sided case ensues, which holds up aggressive bidding in the first place.
 The success of the winner-only observable format in raising revenue, and so depressing payoffs in the one-sided case backfires, putting a damper on bidding when information is still symmetric.